ggustin93/ghostly-supabase-poc-csharp/memory-bank/00-project-overview.md

 # GHOSTLY+ Project Overview

 ## 1. Project Description
-GHOSTLY+ is a .NET 7 Proof of Concept (POC) designed to validate the use of Supabase for building secure, multi-tenant medical applications.
+GHOSTLY+ is a .NET 9.0 LTS application that demonstrates secure, multi-tenant medical data management using Supabase.
 The core of the project is a console application that tests and demonstrates Supabase's capabilities for:
 -   **Authentication**: Secure sign-in for multiple therapist users.
 -   **Segregated Data Storage**: Using Supabase Storage and PostgreSQL to ensure patient data is strictly isolated between therapists.
 -   **Row-Level Security (RLS)**: Implementing database and storage policies to enforce the multi-tenant security model.